worktheclock/replit.github.io/tutorials/26-pdf-report-generator-from-spreadsheet.md

 Sale Revenue = Quantity Sold * (Sale Price * (1 - Discount))
 ```

-By making use of the `DataFrame`'s operator overloading, we can apply this calculation to every column at once.
+By making use of the DataFrame's operator overloading, we can apply this calculation to every column at once.
 Add the following code to the bottom of your `process_spreadsheet()` function:

 ```python
     # 1. Which sales person brought in the most revenue?